Samay Raina: India’s Got Latent

 In June 2024, Samay Raina launched India's Got Latent, a reality show focused on uncovering hidden talents.

-He then ventured into the tech and entertainment space with the launch of his app India's Got Latent, inspired by his YouTube show.
-Raina said he aims to eventually transition the platform into a full-fledged OTT service, featuring shows across genres such as poetry, rap, and reality TV.
+He then ventured into the tech and entertainment space with the launch of his app, India's Got Latent, inspired by his YouTube show.
+Raina said he aimed to eventually transition the platform into a full-fledged OTT service, featuring shows across genres such as poetry, rap, and reality TV.
 Within hours of launch, the app reached top of the charts on Apple App Store and Google Play Store.

 Controversies

+Abortion tweet

+Amidst the overturning of the US Roe v.
+Wade Supreme Court ruling in 2022, Raina tweeted a joke on abortion rights.
+The joke was poorly received, which Raina blamed on cancel culture while critics assailed the joke as misogynist or simply not humorous.

-Ranveer Allahbadia's controversial remark on India's Got Latent
+Ranveer Allahbadia's remark on India's Got Latent

-On 10 February 2025, The Chief Minister of Assam Himanta Biswa Sarma tweeted that the Guwahati Police had registered an FIR against Raina as well as other YouTubers, including, Ashish Chanchlani, Jaspreet Singh, Apoorva Makhija, Ranveer Allahbadia, for promoting obscenity and engaging in sexually explicit and vulgar discussions on India's Got Latent.
+On 10 February 2025, the Chief Minister of Assam Himanta Biswa Sarma tweeted that the Guwahati Police had registered a first information report against Raina as well as other YouTubers, including Ashish Chanchlani, Jaspreet Singh, Apoorva Makhija, Ranveer Allahbadia, for promoting obscenity and engaging in sexually explicit and vulgar discussions on India's Got Latent.
+Allahbadia had asked a contestant on the show a hypothetical question about parental incest.
 Sarma also informed that the Guwahati Crime Branch had filed the case under various sections of BNS 2023, the IT Act, 2000, the Cinematograph Act, 1952, and the Indecent Representation of Women (Prohibition) Act, 1986.
 He added that the police investigation into the matter was ongoing.
 The issue was also raised in the Zero Hour of Parliament, with concerns raised about regulating platforms like YouTube.
 Later, the video was removed following objections from the National Human Rights Commission (NHRC).
 The Maharashtra Chief Minister Devendra Fadnavis condemned the YouTuber's comment.
 This concluded in the removal of his show from YouTube.